avenge79/Spring-boot-Prime-numbers-Producer/README.md

 **csv:
   file:
     folder: /temp/producer**<br/>
-The property for file name is '**name:**'.
-Make sure files are with different names if using common folder for other project - Consumer.<br/>
-Numbers will be appended to files, so make sure if you want clean results to delete files or folder before running 'producer' app.
-If you want to change it for Docker images, change these in **docker-compose.yml**
+Numbers will be appended to the file, so make sure if you want clean results to delete or rename previous files or folder before running the app.
+If you want to change it for Docker images, change these in **docker-compose.yml**.<br/>

 Integration tests can be run with
 **mvn test**